bizojs/Rada/README.md

+# Repository moved
+This is an old version of Rada, the updated repository can be found [here](https://github.com/RadaBot/Rada)

 # Multi purpose discord bot made by br4d#0040

 This bot is the first proper bot that I have open sourced.
 I prefer to keep bots closed source due to the fact that I'm not a huge fan of people self hosting their own version of my bot that I spent alot of time and effort on.
 That changes today with Rada!
 If you're interested in self hosting Rada, there's information below on how to do so!